scipion-em/docs/docs/facilities/customize-report-grafana.rst

 Where is my project?
 ____________________

-Last but not least the report sohuld be accesible at the URL  https://grafanahost:8888/d/oYW5BSeWz/scipion_projects?var-project=scipion_project_name and a username and password will be needed to connect to grafana unless you have impleemnted anonymous authentification (see "https://grafana.com/docs/grafana/latest/auth/overview/#anonymous-authentication")
+Last but not least the report sohuld be accesible at the URL  https://grafanahost:8888/d/oYW5BSeWz/scipion_projects?var-project=scipion_project_name and a username and password will be needed to connect to grafana unless you have implemented anonymous authentification (see "https://grafana.com/docs/grafana/latest/auth/overview/#anonymous-authentication")